Master's programme in Architecture and Urban Design

 The School of Architecture is situated on the Arts Campus – a creative environment with workshops and infrastructure for production and making, together with the Art- and Design School, the incubator Sliperiet and Bildmuseet.

-The Master's Program in Architecture and Urban Design is built up by studios with different thematic orientations.
+The Master's Programme in Architecture and Urban Design is built up by studios with different thematic orientations.
 You will work with the exploration of new fields of knowledge related to architecture and urban planning in a learning environment like a laboratory.

 The aim is to develop your own critical thinking and in the exploration of these fields of knowledge develop and apply new perspectives, designing alternative architectural proposals, strategies, and practices that can contribute to change in today's societal- and urban development.